SteveJustin1963/tec-SNARC-NN/README.md

 - η is the learning rate, which determines how much the weight should change.
 - x_pre is the output of the neuron sending the signal, called the presynaptic neuron.
 - x_post is the output of the neuron receiving the signal, called the postsynaptic neuron.

+or The Hebbian rule is based on the rule that the weight vector increases proportionally to the input and learning signal i.e. the output.
+The weights are incremented by adding the product of the input and output to the old weight. `W (new) = w (old) +x*y`

 This rule suggests that if both the presynaptic and postsynaptic neurons are active at the same time, the weight between them increases.
 This means that the presynaptic neuron will have a stronger influence on the postsynaptic neuron's future activity.